sabarahimi1/CME538_Big-Project_Hackstreet-Boys/README.md

 - Cycling Network: Shows the existing cycling network across the City, the type of bike lane, the year it was installed and upgraded, and its location.
 The data can be downloaded here in a GeoJson format: https://open.toronto.ca/dataset/cycling-network/.

-- Traffic Collisions Open Data: Contains the location of all car-bicycle collisions from 2014–2024, including temporal data (hour, day of week, month, year) of when the collisions occurred.
+- Traffic Collisions Data: Contains the location of all car-bicycle collisions from 2014–2024, including temporal data (hour, day of week, month, year) of when the collisions occurred.
 The data can be downloaded here in a GeoJson format: https://data.torontopolice.on.ca/datasets/TorontoPS::traffic-collisions-open-data-asr-t-tbl-001/about.

 Since the files for Traffic Collision, stated above, are too large to be stored directly in the repository, they were saved in a folder located outside the repository named 'data_files'.
 Hence, all the datasets were called in the following manner: